Ox Tank (2024)

 We managed to dial in the lathe to extremely tight tolerances, however the axial milling offset persisted and is still a mystery.
 If you’re reading this and you think you know why, please shoot me an email at aka2205@columbia.edu!

-At this point, we had run into finals week and couldn’t continue work, but I decided as a workaround it is probably best to just perform turning and radial milling operations on the lathe, then use a custom nylon jig to work hold the bottom end cap, then use the 3-axis Haas Mini-Mill to perform the axial clears.
+At this point, we had run into finals week and couldn’t continue work, but I decided as a workaround it is probably best to just perform turning and radial milling operations on the lathe, use a custom nylon jig to work hold the bottom end cap, then use the 3-axis Haas Mini-Mill to perform the axial clears.

 This jig was 3D printed out of Nylon and was exceedingly strong.
 The CAM for the bottom end cap was very similar to that of the top end cap.